Abdulmohsin1994/lesson-week_04-day_03-advanced-methods/README.md

 // Write your solution here
 ```

-### 3.3 Capitalized
+### 3.3 Capitalize

-Capitalize all the strings in the ia's array and store them in the array capitalizedIA.
+Capitalize all the strings in the IA's array and store them in the array capitalizedIA.

 ```js